 Accredited by the Technical Standards & Safety Authority (TSSA), the Power Engineering Techniques – Fourth Class program is designed to introduce you to theoretical and practical aspects of power generation and plant operation.
 Theory taught in class will be applied through experiential learning in Durham College’s state-of-the-art registered Power Plant and electrical labs where students will learn to operate and maintain equipment in a safe and efficient manner while also gaining valuable hands-on experience.
-Students who successfully complete this program qualify for a nine-month reduction in steam time.
+Students who successfully complete this program may be eligible for a nine-month reduction of qualifying experience time (steam time).
 In addition, students who pass their two TSSA tests and successfully complete three months of industry experience qualify for their Fourth Class Operating Engineer certificate of qualification.

 View full costs

 To help students succeed in programs with remote learning requirements, Durham College’s IT Services department has identified minimum technology recommendations.
 While these are not program requirements, these suggestions will help ensure students have the right tools to support a quality remote learning experience.